JohnReeves/junior-mathematics/README.md

 Challenges: Requires careful scaffolding to introduce algebra alongside geometric intuition

 ## randomized algorithms
-Why?
-It's fun and interactive — students can experiment with games, simulations, and probabilistic decision-making
+fun and interactive — students can experiment with games, simulations, and probabilistic decision-making

 Concepts like "guessing," "random walks," or "Monte Carlo methods" can be introduced through playful, hands-on activities